calimero-archive/docs/docs/oracles/access_data.md

 4. Handle the returned `Promise` according to your contract's needs.
 You can either wait for the promise to be resolved or return the promise to the caller, depending on your use case.

-By following these steps, you can access key-value pairs stored in the KV Oracle contract from other contracts within the same shard.
+By following these steps, you can access key-value pairs stored in a KV Oracle contract from other contracts within the same shard.